Work Hard, Be Loyal, and Do What's Right! // The Don Duncan Memorial Scholarship

 Don’s commitment to the local community became evident in his strong support of the Partners in Education Program, held in conjunction with the Waterloo School System.
 Don had a very simple motto: Work Hard, Be Loyal, and Do What’s Right!
 He also lived by the Golden Rule: treat people as you would want to be treated!

-Don believed strongly in education and so it is very appropriate that a sponsorship be named in his honor.
+Don believed strongly in education.
 He would be pleased to know that people from all walks of life could be considered for this opportunity.
 He would be humbled to know that he could continue to have a presence in other’s lives and to help them improve themselves and to mature and maybe, just maybe, when they are able that they could "Pay It Forward".

 We all can be thankful that Don chose the road less traveled for his life’s journey.